mattscilipoti/presentations/developing_on_docker.md

 ## What is Docker?

 - Docker is the world's leading software containerization platform.
-  - a set of tools.
+  - a set of tools that manage Containers.
   - an ecosystem around Containerization.
   - also a shift in philosophy.

 ---

-## What is Docker?
+## What is Containerization?

-- Essentially virtualization: hosting an Operating System on another Operating System.
+- Essentially virtualization, hosting an Operating System on another Operating System, with a different architectural approach.
   - You can create **many lightweight Linux** virtual servers on your MBP.
 - As developers, we will use them to **serve things we depend on**: postgres, redis, SOLR, ELK stack, logstash, etc.
 - **That's just the start**.
 As we'll see, they open up a whole new world of possibilities.

 ---

-## What is Containerization?
+## What are Containers?

 Docker containers are lightweight, based on open standards, and secure by default.

-Containers running on a single machine share the same operating system kernel;
-- they start instantly and use less RAM.
-- They have isolated filesystems and can share common files, making disk usage and image downloads much more efficient.
+Linux containers are self-contained execution environments -- with their own,
+- isolated CPU
+- memory
+- block I/O
+- network resources

+-- sharing the kernel of the host operating system.

 ---

-## _Clarification:_ these are not, technically, virtual machines.

-Containers and virtual machines have similar resource isolation and allocation benefits -- but a different architectural approach allows containers to be more portable and efficient.

-> In the end, for us, they both provide a server to run our stuff in isolation.
+### It feels like a virtual machine, but sheds all the weight and startup overhead of a guest operating system.

+- they startup almost instantly
+- consume very few resources
+- can create hundreds on a laptop

 ---

+> In a nutshell,

+>they both provide lightweight servers to run our stuff in isolation.

+---

-## Hello World, Docker style
+## Hello World, Docker style ヾ(⌐■_■)ノ♪

 ``` shell
 $ docker run hello-world